 “Fine, Eric.
 I don’t know what you have planned, but…”

 He cut off as Eric hugged him.
 “I couldn’t have felt regret and pain like this without you, brother … I’m no longer numb.
 Thank you.”

 Aiden nodded, emotions conflicted as he held out his hand and a dull feather appeared.
 “That’s all I can give.”
 He whispered hurriedly.

 Nodding, Eric said, “Sora, push your influence on Kari to leave with you.
-With all the energy we’ve been exposed to, and with how weekend she is, it’ll work for a short while.
+With all the energy we’ve been exposed to, and with how weakened she is, it’ll work for a short while.
 Fen will know where you can seek refuge.
 Run.”
 Dropped it in his mouth as Bathin neared Githa, swallowing.

 Bathin paused as Eric seemed to radiate an evil aura.
 “What … how?”